Rang De Basanti: Casting

 Aamir Khan agreed to act in Rang De Basanti immediately after reading Mehra's script.
 Mehra described his character as a simple man with a strong sense of integrity and dignity.
 Khan, who would turn 40 during the shoot, lost about 10 kg with a strict diet and exercise regime to more convincingly depict a man in his late twenties.
 Atul Kulkarni and Kunal Kapoor were publicly attached to the film by the time it was officially announced; Kapoor had been the assistant director to Mehra during the filming of Aks and was already familiar with the material Mehra had been developing.
 Mehra gave Kulkarni biographies of Ram Prasad Bismil as preparation, including Bismil's autobiography.
 Early rumours indicated that actors Arjun Rampal and Arjan Bajwa would be amongst the male leads, but these roles ultimately were filled by Siddharth and Sharman Joshi.
+Siddharth's role was offered to Farhan Akhtar and Abhishek Bachchan, both of whom refused.
 Mehra and Khan also offered Siddharth's role to Hrithik Roshan, but he declined in favour of Krrish (2006).
 Randeep Hooda also rejected the part as he did not want to play second lead to Aamir Khan.
 Shahid Kapoor was also offered a role in the film but had to decline due to a lack of dates.
 Daniel Craig was offered the role of James McKinley, but he could not do it as he was committed to Casino Royale (2006).

 Rang De Basanti marked Siddharth's Bollywood debut, following on the success of his Telugu film Nuvvostanante Nenoddantana.
 Having previously worked as an assistant director, Siddharth praised Mehra as being "by far the most ambitious technical filmmaker in Indian cinema".
-R. Madhavan, despite being a well-known Tamil cinema actor, took the smaller role of a fighter aircraft pilot because he was convinced of the film's potential and wanted to be a part of it.
-Om Puri appears in a cameo.
+R. Madhavan, despite being a well-known Tamil actor, took the smaller role of a fighter aircraft pilot because he was convinced of the film's potential and wanted to be a part of it.
+Shah Rukh Khan was offered the same role, but declined due to scheduling conflicts.

 Soha Ali Khan and Alice Patten immediately became Mehra's clear favourites for each of their roles during casting, which led to Patten flying to Mumbai for a screen test with the entire cast.
 She was informed that she had won the documentary filmmaker role after she returned home to the United Kingdom.
 Soha, portraying the pilot's fiancée, was filming Rituparna Ghosh's Antarmahal and David Dhawan's comedy Shaadi No. 1 concurrently with her work in Rang De Basanti.
 In particular, the demands of her emotional scenes in Antarmahal often left her exhausted, thus requiring "a lot of personal overhauling" to ensure that her performance in Rang De Basanti was unaffected.
 During filming, reports indicated that co-stars Siddharth and Soha had become romantically involved with each other.